 Many Rookwood pieces also have an artist’s mark, or cipher, on the base.
 These are either incised in the pottery or penned under the glaze.
 Identifying them is important when valuing Rookwood wares, since a number of Rookwood artists have a loyal following among collectors of this pottery.

-Since Rookwood pieces by notable artists can skyrocket in price at auction, always keep in mind that identifying the decorator is a key element in valuing this pottery.
+Since Rookwood pieces by signed notable artists can skyrocket in price at auction, always keep in mind that identifying the decorator is a key element in valuing this pottery.
 Using the aforementioned artist’s ciphers, or marks, located on the bottom of many pieces is the way to accomplish this task.

-They are still widely collected, but generally will not be as pricey as older hand decorated wares.
+They are still widely collected and hold moderate value, but generally will not be as pricey as older hand decorated wares.
 Rookwood faience tiles are also valued by collectors when found in excellent condition.
 Those can also be quite expensive depending on the style.

-For more information on Rookwood selling prices and other examples, visit the Rookwood Pottery Price Guide.
+For more information on Rookwood selling prices and other examples, visit the Rookwood pottery price guide.